Compound Poisson distribution: Compound Poisson processes

 For the discrete version of compound Poisson process, it can be used in survival analysis for the frailty models.

 Applications

 A compound Poisson distribution, in which the summands have an exponential distribution, was used by Revfeim to model the distribution of the total rainfall in a day, where each day contains a Poisson-distributed number of events each of which provides an amount of rainfall which has an exponential distribution.
 Thompson applied the same model to monthly total rainfalls.

-There has been applications to insurance claims and x-ray computed tomography.
+There have been applications to insurance claims and x-ray computed tomography.